alinagts/QuizApp/README.md

 Admin interface allows to add questions, clear the question list and see results of users.

-User then take the test.
+User then can take the test.
 He or she can take this test again using button "Start again".
-There is also a timer which shows how much time is left to answer the question (time for every question is 10 seconds).
+There is also a timer which shows how much time is left to answer the question (time for each question is 10 seconds).

 After students took this test admin can see their scores.
-Results are sorted, who got the most points are first.
+Results are sorted, who got the most points is first.